University College Cork R.F.C.

-University College Cork Rugby Football Club currently plays in Division 1B of the All-Ireland League.
-Founded in 1872, they originally played as Queen’s College Cork, as UCC was then known.
+University College Cork Rugby Football Club is an Irish rugby union club which plays in Division 1B of the All-Ireland League.
+Founded in 1872, they originally played as Queen's College Cork, as UCC was then known.
 Recent successes include winning the All Ireland U-20 Championship in 2002.
 In the same year, they also reached the AIB League playoffs for the first time, narrowly missing out on promotion to Division 1.
 Leading players in that team included Denis Leamy, Stephen Keogh and Frank Murphy, all of whom went on to play for Munster.